Powered by SchoolDash

 Broomstick Hall Road, Waltham Abbey EN9 1LF

 Particular strengths include Finances and Environment.
-Relative weaknesses include Destinations and Progress.
+Relative weaknesses include Attendance and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.